yanghuafang/camera-map-localization/docs/BUILD.md

 ./scripts/install_deps_ubuntu.sh    # apt
 ```

-Both take `--dry-run` to print the package list and exit.
+Both take `--dry-run` to print the package list and exit, and `--groups LIST`
+to install a subset — CI takes only what each job uses.

 ## Third-party dependencies